Do you need a financial advisor?

 Unlike fee-based advisors who receive compensation from multiple sources, fee-only advisors are only paid by their clients, typically by charging a fee for a financial plan or an hourly rate for financial planning.
 Because the advisor does not sell products or have a financial stake in their recommendations, investors may feel more confident that the advice they're receiving is objective and in their best interest.

-If you are in need of sound financial advice and would like to learn more about how I can help you then I encourage you to get in touch via phone, email, or follow this link for a complimentary, no obligation conversation.
+If you need sound financial advice and would like to learn more about how I can help you then I encourage you to get in touch via phone, email, or follow this link for a complimentary, no-obligation conversation.

 Thank you for reading!